State School Admissions - How To Secure A Place

-- The colour of the dot, for any particular school, indicates how successful people in previous years have been at securing a place at a particular school, from your post-code area.
+- The colour, for any particular school, indicates how successful people in previous years have been at securing a place at a particular school, from your post-code area.

-- A red dot - a good chance - a green dot, not as hot (though of course it might simply be that, not many people from that area have applied).
+- Red - a good chance - green, not as hot (though of course it might simply be that, not many people from that area have applied).

 Catchment Maps - by school